Frequently Asked Questions

 Do I need to take anti-malaria precautions?

-Royal Malewane is in a low risk malaria.
+Royal Malewane is in a low-risk malaria area.
 We do however recommend that you consult your GP or a travel clinic before your stay in order to decide whether to take a prophylactic.

 When is the best time of year to go on Safari?